DMDX

 opposed to on the parameter line, it's normal usage) must be in the first frame

-of an item otherwise it's use is likely to produce complex and wrong behavior.
+of an item otherwise it's use is likely to produce complex and unintended behavior.
 When

 used in the first frame it overrides the default delay specified in the parameter